Firstbloodio/fullstack-developer-hiring-exercise/README.md

 ## Running backend

+Backend runs in port 3000.

 You can start the backend as:

 ```sh
 ( cd backend && npm run start:dev )
 ```

-Backend is mapped to the frontend application in `http://localhost:4200/api` through Angular proxy configuration.
+Backend is proxied to the frontend application in `http://localhost:4200/api` through Angular proxy configuration.

 Swagger UI is available at http://localhost:3000/swagger/ to directly test API calls against the backend.